joseareia/task-conclusion/README.md

 ### TODO

 - Error handling in the login system
+- AJAX "async:false" with success callback and form clean
 - ~~Apply regex verifications on the text inputs~~
 - Overall appearance of the application
 - Appearance of the e-mail template